how hip-hop became the most exciting space for fashion experimentation

 Hip-hop artists rap about crime, sex, drugs, racism and money, all the subjects western society struggles to discuss openly.
 And both, when they’re good, deal with politics, gender identity, class and religion to question the status quo or offer tools of self-expression.
 They allow people to define themselves through the meaning of their clothes.
 You could say that hip-hop is about self-expression, and increasingly fashion provides the tools.
 We live, more than ever, in a visual culture, and fashion more than ever, is becoming a way to communicate.

-And the fashion industry itself has started to shift and adjust to a generation which grew up favouring the ease and reality offered by streetwear -- a generation that values identity over conformity.
+And the fashion industry itself has started to shift and adjust to a generation which grew up favoring the ease and reality offered by streetwear -- a generation that values identity over conformity.
 Luxury houses, which are now looking to streetwear aesthetics for their product, do not look out of place in hip-hop videos because some of the items, styles and silhouettes and the attitude originated in hip-hop.
 Things have come full circle.
 This can be seen with a house like Gucci working with Dapper Dan to produce a line, and not just referencing him.
 A$AP Rocky’s long explored the possibilities of traditionally avant-garde fashion.
 Young Thug used fashion as a gender-binary-blurring provocation to mainstream hip-hop machismo.
 Pusha T rocks custom Craig Green, Lil Uzi Vert references teen mallgoths, Travis Scott stars in Saint Laurent campaigns.
 That’s without even mentioning Kanye.
 These Culture-shifting musicians have embraced fashion to the point that it's now integral to both sides.